eemokey/eemokey.github.io/_pages/mentorship.md

 *Doing Cool Things with Emily*

-If you are a USC undergraduate, Masters’s student, or USC affiliate, please see this [project interest form](https://forms.gle/FQEM4d3LvAEPBmC79) for open positions in my ongoing projects.
+If you are a USC undergraduate, masters student, or USC affiliate, please see this [project interest form](https://forms.gle/FQEM4d3LvAEPBmC79) for open positions in my ongoing projects.

 I encourage inquiries from students at all levels.